jaystack/functionly-doc/wut.md

 ![functionly-flow](img/functionly-flow.png)

-**The primary advantage of [functionly](https://www.npmjs.com/package/functionly) is the provider-independent code.** You can deploy your meta-code to many supported provider.
+**The one of primary advantage of [functionly](https://www.npmjs.com/package/functionly) is the provider-independent code.** You can deploy your meta-code to many supported provider.
 And if you miss one of them, you are unrestricted for create the connector as a plugin.

 ![functionly-flow](img/functionly-providers.png)